Skip to main content

 2. There are many ways to start this conversation.
 Some examples include:

-• “I am concerned about returning to the workplace because I have a health condition that makes me particularly vulnerable to COVID-19.”
+• “I am concerned about working in the office because my health condition makes me vulnerable to serious complications if I contract COVID-19.”

 3. During the conversation, identify the challenge(s) and the arrangement you seek.
 You may be presented with an alternative or be expected to talk through another possible solution.